BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 12/07/2020
 ---
 Yesterday I completed the third chapter of my thesis and then the wedding 👰.
 It was a different wedding... there wasn't much going on at it 🤔.
 But for me it doesn't matter that much - I talked to my friends and at least it ended earlier, so I got some sleep 😅😅.

+13/07/2020
+---
+Yesterday we had a very pleasant Sunday 😎.
+There was a barbecue and there were wedding rehearsals.
+In the evening - thank God - I could give my testimony in the church 🙂.
+The plan for today is a Monday standard - write an agenda for a blog.

+14/07/2020
+---
+Yesterday I had a crazy day at work - all day long we were fighting with production bugs 🤯🤯!
+Fortunately, we managed to patch everything up 🤓.
+Yesterday I did not start the blog.
+In the evening my friends arrived and I decided that they are more important 😛.

+15/07/2020
+---
+Yesterday's day was good 👍🏻.
+I read a lot, enjoyed the day and of course I worked 😋.
+In the evening the weather became beautiful so I went on a bike 🚴.
+The plan for today is to finally write this agenda on a blog and maybe something more than that 😊.

+16/07/2020
+---
+It was a wonderful day 😍😎!
+All day long the weather was BEAUTIFUL!
+In the evening I managed to write an agenda for the blog entry.
+I also had a meeting with my friend Marek, with whom I will run the blog together - such a 30-minute online meeting.
+The plan for today is to write an article ✍🏻👈🏼.

+17/07/2020
+---
+Another nice day 🙃.
+Nothing unusual has happened.
+I managed to write an article and that makes me very happy 😋👍.
+The plan for today is to start writing a chapter on the results of my thesis 👊🎓.

+18/07/2020
+---
+Yesterday was a very successful day.
+I had a peaceful day at work and after work it was also great 🤗.
+In the evening the weather outside became wonderful, so I read a book in the backyard and wrote some master's thesis 🙃.
+It's just like yesterday in short.
+What about today?
+Now it's 6:20 in the morning, I'm just sitting with coffee, nutella, peanut butter, honey and rice waffles 😍😍.
+I just ran 5 km and now I'm planning my day.
+The main goal for today - to edit an article on the blog before publication - is to provide details.
+And after that, enjoy the day 👍👍!

+19/07/2020
+---
+Yesterday was a wonderful day 😍.
+Until noon, I had such productivity and so much energy that I am in shock 😲.
+Later on it was ok, but a little bit worse than in the morning - I'm rather a morning 'bird'.
+Today I am going to the neighboring church where the baptism will take place and I will probably spend the whole day there ⛪.